cyberinferno/simple-remote-port-monitor/README.md

 - NodeJS v8 or above.
 - Discord server (If Discord notifications are required)
-- SMTP email server (For email notifications are required)
+- SMTP email server (If email notifications are required)

 ## Installation